siddharth-narayan/personal-site/static/source/blog/post-quantum-cryptography.typ

 Steps 2, 3, and 4 are *necessary* for any post quantum functionality, and if any of them go wrong, the user will probably be pretty frustrated, and we all know how difficult building something from source can be.
 Step 2 on Windows is absolutely possible, but who has OpenSSL dynamically on Windows other than developers?
 A normal user will have to install OpenSSL dynamically just for this.

 When I realized how difficult it would be for users, I started work on building post quantum functionality into SoftEtherVPN itself.
-Following oqs-provider's very simple [example code](https://github.com/open-quantum-safe/oqs-provider/blob/main/examples/static_oqsprovider.c), the actual change was only really the addition of these two pieces: ```OSSL_PROVIDER_add_builtin``` and ```extern OSSL_provider_init_fn oqs_provider_init```, which together registers a statically built in oqs-provider as a provider to OpenSSL, even if the library is not present in OpenSSL's module folder.
+Following oqs-provider's very simple #link("https://github.com/open-quantum-safe/oqs-provider/blob/main/examples/static_oqsprovider.c")[example code], the actual change was only really the addition of these two pieces: `OSSL_PROVIDER_add_builtin` and `extern OSSL_provider_init_fn oqs_provider_init`, which together registers a statically built in oqs-provider as a provider to OpenSSL, even if the library is not present in OpenSSL's module folder.
 The rest was wrestling with CMake (for a *very* long time) to get it to build oqs-provider and liboqs as git submodules without changing anything *inside* the submodules.
 With these changes, a user can now build from source on Windows and have post quantum functionality right away, by default.

 #link("https://github.com/SoftEtherVPN/SoftEtherVPN/pull/2002")[Pull Request 1]